Vector Symbolic Architectures as a Computing Framework for Emerging Hardware: On Turing completeness of HDC/VSA

-Note that Fig.~\ref{fig:ca110:vsas} presented the results for the case when hypervectors do not include any external noise.
-Since one of the arguments in favour of VSAs is their built-in tolerance to errors, it is interesting to observe the behaviour of the emulation in the presence of external noise.
-External noise was added by randomly flipping a fraction of positions in $\textbf{a}_{t}$.
+Note that Fig.~\ref{fig:ca110:vsas} presented the results for the case when hypervectors did not include any external noise.
+Since one of the arguments in favour of HDC/VSA is their built-in tolerance to errors, it is interesting to observe the behaviour of the emulation in the presence of external noise.
+External noise was added by randomly flipping a fraction of components in $\textbf{a}_{t}$, but it was still assumed that the control architecture functions without errors.
 Fig.~\ref{fig:ca110:vsas:noise} presents the average error rate after $100$ computational steps of the elementary cellular automaton in the presence of external noise.
 The bit error rate, $p$, varied as $2^{-i}$, $i \in [2, 5]$.
 The length of the grid was fixed to $l=32$.

-The results demonstrate that the proposed VSAs-based system can perfectly emulate the elementary cellular automaton with the grid of the given length conditional on adequate resources (i.e., dimensionality of hypervectors).
-Naturally, in the presence of external noise, more resources are needed to obtain the error-free emulation.
-Nevertheless, an important observation is that the VSAs-based system works with imprecise noisy representations.
-Moreover, the robustness of the system comes at no cost in terms of design as the same algorithm is being used in both cases and the only cost to be paid is in the increased size of the system.
+The results demonstrate that, naturally, in the presence of external noise, more resources are needed to obtain the error-free emulation.
+Nevertheless, an important observation is that the HDC/VSA-based system works with imprecise noisy representations.
+Moreover, the robustness of the system comes at no cost in terms of design, as the same algorithm is used in both cases and the only cost to be paid is in the increased size of the system.